Farm structure statistics

 Rural development policy aims to improve: competitiveness in agriculture and forestry; the quality of the environment and countryside; life in rural areas; and the diversification of rural economies.
 As agriculture has modernised and the importance of industry and more recently services within the economy has increased, so agriculture has become much less important as a source of jobs.
 Consequently, increasing emphasis is placed on the role farmers can play in rural development, including forestry, biodiversity, the diversification of the rural economy to create alternative jobs and environmental protection in rural areas.

 The common agricultural policy (CAP) has been frequently reformed in an attempt to modernise the sector and make it more market-oriented.
 After almost two years of negotiations between the European Commission, the European Parliament and the Council, a political agreement on the reform of the CAP was reached on 26 June 2013.
 The agreement was designed to lead to far-reaching changes: making direct payments fairer and greener, strengthening the position of farmers within the food production chain, and making the CAP more efficient and more transparent, while providing a response to the challenges of food safety, climate change, growth and jobs in rural areas, thereby helping the EU to achieve its Europe 2020 objectives of promoting smart, sustainable and inclusive growth.
 In December 2013, the latest reform of the CAP was formally adopted by the European Parliament and the Council.
 The farm structure survey continues to be adapted with the aim of trying to provide timely and relevant data to help analyse and follow these developments.
-More information on the reform of the CAP is provided in the introductory article for agriculture, forestry and fisheries statistics introduced.

 - 2007 farm structure survey — includes links to articles for the EU, for individual EU Member States as well as EFTA countries